Whooping cough cases are on the rise in areas across the country. Here’s what to know.

 How can I avoid it?

 Get vaccinated!
-As with any infection, frequent handwashing, avoiding others who are sick, wearing masks in close shared spaces are your best bets.
+As with any infection, frequent handwashing, avoiding others who are sick and wearing masks in close shared spaces are your best bets.

 Learn more and find a physician or advanced practice clinician (APC)